LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/auto-close-for-messaging-conversations.md

 3. **Auto close frequency:** Auto close process runs in 25 minute intervals.
 This means that auto close will apply to a given conversation anytime between the "configured time" and the "configured time" + 25 min.
 4. **Joining as “reader” resets the auto close timer:** The auto close timer is reset when an agent manager opens a conversation to view it in full screen or from the Open Connections list.
    * This is currently a technical limitation since the auto close timer is reset with every metadata change of the conversation.
 An agent manager joining as a “reader” triggers a change in the conversation participant’s metadata.
-   * There is a potential workaround: The timer is not reset when opening the transcript widget view from the "All Connections" list.
+   * There is a potential workaround: The timer is not reset when opening the transcript widget view from the "All Conversations" list.